-When trying to define the emerging genre of Steampunk, the one thing Steampunk sellers, writers and inventors seem able to agree on is that the genre is difficult to define.
+When trying to define the emerging genre, the one thing Steampunk sellers, writers and inventors seem able to agree on is that the genre is difficult to define.
 It isn’t simple to put a comprehensive label on a style that markets toy ray guns that mimic Victorian pistols or one that covers Volkswagen Beetles in filigree.

 Steampunk, in basic terms, is a subgenre of science fiction that has its roots alongside Cyberpunk in the 1980s.
 But Steampunk has spawned new life in recent years, cultivating a youth following with a vocal online presence.
 This online presence has transformed into an online marketplace, whose unique community and motif rejects minimalism in favor of elaborateness and craftsmanship.

 What is Steampunk?

 Steampunk is an intersection between 19th-century technology and futuristic gadgetry, breeding a fantastical blend of past and future.
 It’s the use of Victorian-era technology that mimics modern devices or it is the addition of Victorian technology to everyday objects to create an older, yet still, futuristic look.
 It’s an aesthetic seen in film and books, in video games like the popular “BioShock” series and in television shows like SyFy’s “Warehouse 13.”

 Using Victorian technology as a basis, Steampunk creates a goggled, top-hatted and corseted vision of futuristic tech with a life all its own.
 The genre fosters a brand of geeky, adventurous, and optimist clothing and accessories whose market—excuse the pun—has been picking up steam.
 Steampunk’s philosophy is all about Victorian ideas: ingenuity, resourcefulness and an optimistic yearning for the future.